mushtary-mumu/text-classification/PROJECT_INFO.md

 The models are trained on Google Colab.
 Measured training runtime for the RoBERTa model was: 1h 8m 31s on a Tesla T4 GPU.

-The figures below show the epochs, training loss, validation loss on the train and validation sets for the RoBERTa model as displayed on the pytorch lightning tensor board.
+The figures below show the epochs, training loss, validation loss on the train and validation sets for the RoBERTa model as displayed on the pytorch lightning tensorboard.

 *Epochs:*